Shikaga/PitchBlackAnalysis/index.md

 But while Riddick may be the protagonist, he is simulataneously also the antagonist.
 And this is where the character of Riddick becomes most interesting.

 By fulfilling both protagonist and antagonist role, he can suddenly do no wrong in the eyes of the audience.
 We love him when he is good, and we love him all the more when he is bad.

-But let me propose an alternative.
-Consider that perhaps Fry is the protagonist.

-In many ways, this makes more sense.
-Indeed, Fry is very much of a Ripley character.
-She is competent, strong, treated as an equal by the rest of her crew.
-She is also eminently pragmatic.

-The opening scene in which she attempts to purge the passenger cabin.
-Owens has every confidence that she is able to save everyone on board, even though Fry do

 ???